Tuesday, 30 December 2014

 Written Down Value Method of Depreciation (WDV method)

-In this method of calculation, the depreciation amount will be higher in the starting years and lower at the end period of the asset.
-The depreciation rates will be higher in this method but the number of years of asset's life will be the same.
-Since you are calculating the depreciation on diminishing value basis, the total amount of depreciation charged on any asset during its lifespan will be the same as that charged on SLM method.
-So, in both methods of SLM method and WDV method, the ultimate residual value will remain more or less the same at the end of its lifespan.
+In this method of calculation, the depreciation amount will be higher in the beginning years and lower at the end period of the asset.
+The depreciation rates will be higher in this method, but the number of years of the asset's life will be the same.

 Calculation of Depreciation under WDV method